 Stay vigilant when you see this kind of activity, take notes on what the person looks like or take down their license plate number if they are in a vehicle.
 Report anything suspicious to the police.

-The truth is, many people don’t consider taking precautions against robbery because they feel as though they don’t have a home worth robbing.
+The truth is, many people don’t consider taking precautions against robbery because they feel as though they don’t have anything worth stealing.

-However, burglars don’t know what is inside your home; they simply seize the opportunity when they realize you've neglected to take adequate safety precautions.
-Everyone should take some basic steps to protect their homes.
+However, burglars don’t know what is inside your home; they simply seize the opportunity when they realize you’ve neglected to take adequate safety precautions.
+Everyone should take some basic steps to protect their homes from burglars.